Eve Dawes is a fashion and lifestyle editor and founder…

 3. Use a cruelty-free brand finder app!

 This is good for when have the product in front of you e.g. at the store and can’t see a cruelty-free symbol.
-Download a cruelty-free mobile app they range from free to $3.
+Download a cruelty-free app they range from free to $3.

 In the apps you can scan a product’s barcode to find out whether it’s cruelty-free which makes it really easy when you’re out and about.